12:01 AM – AVALIN Hollywood Nightclub, Hollywood, California, America

 Before he could utter another word, an angry roar exploded through the speaker.

 "Rex Lee!
 This is the last time I'm warning you.
 If you don't show up at the university tomorrow, I'll personally send your expulsion notice!
-And I won't even care about your parents' kindness anymore!"
+And I am telling you I won't even care about your parents' kindness anymore!"

 Rex was momentarily stunned.